skupperproject/skupper-router/tools/scraper/README.md

 Split mode also analyzes:

 * Each router reboot starts a new router _instance_.
 Split mode observes the reboots and divides the connection data.
-Connection names inclued the router instance ID.
+Connection names include the router instance ID.

     A\<instance\>_\<connectionId\>